mmistakes/mm-github-pages-starter/_posts/2019-07-04-volume-renderer.md

 project-date: July 2019
 projecturl: https://github.com/socd06/DCMBoneVolRenderer
 category: Software Development
-technology: C++, CMake, VTK, OpenGL, Visual Studio 2019, Github, Git Bash
+technology: C++, CMake, VTK, OpenGL, Visual Studio 2019, GitHub, Bash
 description: Written in C++, uses the Visualization Toolkit (VTK) to read a Computed Tomography DICOM (*.dcm) image file and render its bone data.
-Only intensities above 350 Hounfield Units (HU) are rendered to allow the viewing of air cells in the temporal bones.
+Only intensities above 350 Hounsfield Units (HU) are rendered to allow the viewing of air cells in the temporal bones.
 ---